-Patent Protection in the People’s Republic of China
+Patent Protection in China

 A patent is an exclusive right granted for a product or a process that provides a new way of doing something, or offers a new technical solution to a problem.
 The patented invention cannot be commercially made, used, distributed or sold without the owner’s consent.
 In order to obtain patent protection in China, the owner of the invention has to file a Chinese patent application.
 The Chinese State Intellectual Property Office (SIPO) is the government authority that examines and grants patent applications.
 There are three types of patents: (1) invention patents, (2) utility model patents, and (3) design patents.
 Invention patents are examined, while utility model patents are subject to a formal examination.
 A European registered patent has no legal effect in China

 Steps to apply for patent protection in China